ConnorGriffin/Posh-YNAB/README.md

 ## Goals

 * Implement functionality for all API endpoints
-* Add AccountName and BudgetName parameters to Get-YNABAccount
+* Add AccountName and BudgetName parameters to Get-YNABAccount and Set-YNABDefaults
 * Add comment-based help for all functions
+* Publish to PSGallery
+* Add Pester tests

 ## Endpoint Progress